Minute by Minute (The Doobie Brothers song)

-"Minute by Minute" is a song written by Michael McDonald and Lester Abrams originally released by the Doobie Brothers on their 1978 album Minute by Minute.
-The single was released in April 1979, debuted at number 67 on 5 May 1979, and reached number 14 on 23–30 June 1979 on the Billboard Hot 100 chart.
-It was nominated for a Grammy Award for Song of the Year, but lost out to The Doobie Brothers' own "What a Fool Believes".
+"Minute by Minute" is a song written by Michael McDonald and Lester Abrams and originally released by the Doobie Brothers on their 1978 album Minute by Minute.
+The single was released in April 1979, and reached number 14 on June 23 on the Billboard Hot 100 chart.
+It was nominated for a Grammy Award for Song of the Year, but lost out to the Doobie Brothers' own "What a Fool Believes".

+"Minute by Minute" did win a Grammy for Best Pop Vocal Performance by a Duo, Group or Chorus at the 22nd Annual Grammy Awards.

 Lyrics and music

-AllMusic critic Matthew Greenwald describes "Minute by Minute" as one of the songs that reflects The Doobie Brothers' transformation to "a light, soul-oriented outfit."
-Keyboards are more prominent in the song than in some of The Doobie Brothers' earlier hits.
+AllMusic critic Matthew Greenwald describes "Minute by Minute" as one of the songs that reflects the Doobie Brothers' transformation to "a light, soul-oriented outfit."
+Keyboards are more prominent in the song than in some of the Doobie Brothers' earlier hits.
 Greenwald praises the "simple and literate" lyrics and notes possible influence from Booker T. & the M.G.'s in the music.
-In their book Inside the Hits, authors Wayne Wadhams (The Fifth Estate), David Nathan, and Susan Lindsay describe the tempo as a "medium shuffle".
+In their book Inside the Hits, authors Wayne Wadhams, David Nathan, and Susan Lindsay describe the tempo as a "medium shuffle".
 AXS contributor Bill Craig describes the song as a soulful, mid-tempo, piano-driven song that he compares to Motown songs.
 Most of "Minute by Minute" is in the key of C major, but the bridge is in E minor and the last refrains are in G major.